Skip to main content

 • Use colors thoughtfully to help reviewers scan feedback quickly.

-If you need help setting up or managing comment labels, contact the PageProof team via live in-app chat on the dashboard.
+If you need help setting up or managing comment labels, contact the PageProof team using live chat from your PageProof dashboard.

 Did this answer your question?